Subleading asymptotics of link spectral invariants and homeomorphism groups of surfaces: Infinitely many extensions of Calabi

 It now follows from \eqref{eqn:exten} that $s \circ S$ is the desired extension.
 Since there are infinitely many choices of extensions $\beta$, and the map $S$ is surjective (see Proposition~\ref{prop:surj} below), it follows that there are infinitely many extensions. \end{proof}

-\begin{rem} The above argument uses Zorn's lemma.
-As communicated to the authors by C. Rosendal, there are models of set theory where the axiom of choice is false and every homomorphism between Polish groups is continuous; in particular, the extensions from above do not exist in those models.
-Assuming dependent choice plus ZF, the existence of the above extension implies that there is a Vitali set.
+\begin{rem} One might wonder to what degree Zorn's lemma is actually necessary in extending the Calabi homomorphism to a group homomorphism $\Homeo_c(\mathbb{D}^2,\omega)\to \mathbb{R}$.
+As communicated to the authors by C. Rosendal, there are models of set theory where the axiom of choice is false and every homomorphism between Polish groups is continuous; in particular, no extension of $\Cal$ to a group homomorphism $\Homeo_c(\mathbb{D}^2,\omega)\to \mathbb{R}$ exists in those models.
 See \cite[Thm.
 5.]{Rosen} and \cite{Rosen2}. \end{rem}

 \begin{rem} In \cite{CGHMSS21}, the Calabi invariant was previously extended to a homomorphism $Cal$ on $\Hameo(\D^2,\omega)$ by the rule where $H$ is any Hamiltonian for a given hameomorphism; such a Hamiltonian is not unique, but \cite{CGHMSS21} showed that this extension does not depend on the choice of Hamiltonian.
-Any of the extensions to $\Homeo_c(\D^2,\omega)$ in Theorem~\ref{thm:cal} agree with this extension when restricted to Hameo; this follows from the fact that, similarly to \eqref{eqn:exten},
+Any of the extensions to $\Homeo_{\mathrm{c}}(\D^2,\omega)$ in Theorem~\ref{thm:cal} agree with this extension when restricted to Hameo; this follows from the fact that, similarly to \eqref{eqn:exten},

 for any $h\in\Hameo(\D^2,\omega)$.